Create an Airwallex account today

 It also lets you enjoy the perks of banking with a large financial institution, including a branch network and access to other financial products, such as business credit cards and checking accounts.

 Capital One advertises an APY of up to 3.5% on its business savings account.
 However, that rate is promotional; it’s only guaranteed for three months, and you’ll need a balance of $10,000 to $10 million.
-In contrast to Capital One's promotional rate, you can earn up to 3.41% with Airwallex Yield on your cash balances with no lock-up period required.
+In contrast to Capital One's promotional rate, you can earn between 3.13% and 3.40% with Airwallex Yield depending on your plan with no lock-up period and liquidity in as little as one to two business hours.

 Pros